gauriladdad/AngularjsTest/readme.md

 =====grunt.cmd path - C:\Users\Gauri\AppData\Roaming\npm

-tests ran with push - remove plugins with conflict grunt-karma requirement npm install -- one windows command to execute npm test -- as one windows command to execute package.json doesn't have karma-junit and karma-ie-launcher
+=====tests ran with push - remove plugins with conflict grunt-karma requirement Jenkins configuration npm install -- one windows command to execute npm test -- as one windows command to execute package.json doesn't have karma-junit and karma-ie-launcher

+=====protractor tests ran with - enable protractor tests to run configuration same as above